kucharze/SocialMediaMernProject/README.md

 ## If I had more time

 If there was more time, I would try to fix the issue with unlike posts to start off with.
 Secondly, I would look for the ability to add other things to posts, like actual pictures.
+I would also like to add the ability to give comments to different posts